Asian Palmyra Palm

 Restorative, diuretic and anthelmintic

-Uses of Asian Palmyra Palmin in Ayurveda
+Uses of Asian Palmyra Palm in Ayurveda

 The traditional system of medicine in India.
 Here are some of the common applications: